Nutrience Grain Free Subzero Dog Food receives the Advisor’s top rating of 5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-This recipe also contains coconut oil, a natural oil rich in medium-chain fatty acids.
+Next, this recipe contains coconut oil, a natural oil rich in medium-chain fatty acids.

 Medium-chain triglycerides have been shown to improve cognitive function in older dogs.1